gitgraeme/mbox2mongoview/README.md

 - On the app's upload screen, drag and drop `sample.mbox` or `sample.mbox.zip`, or use the file picker to select one of these files.
 - The app will process and display the emails for navigation and testing.

+## Features & Requirements

+- **First Use State:**
+  - Full-viewport drag-and-drop or file picker for .mbox or .zip upload.
+  - 30MB file size limit enforced on upload.
+- **Processing:**
+  - Server parses the .mbox file (directly or extracted from .zip) using `mailparser`.
+  - All parsing is in-memory; no data is written to disk.
+  - Emails are grouped by subject, ignoring prefixes like `Re:`, `Fw:`, `Fwd:`, and `Automatic reply:` (recursively).
+  - Special handling for Google Calendar notifications: if an email has an attachment named `invite.ics`, the subject is normalized by removing the prefix up to the first `:` and the last string within parentheses.
+  - JSON response includes:
+    - Subject
+    - Sender
+    - Recipients (to, cc, bcc)
+    - Body (escaped HTML, including embedded attachments)
+    - All attachments (with mime-type, filename, and base64-encoded content)
+- **Client UI:**
+  - Left column lists all subject groups, ordered by the most recent email in each group.
+  - Paperclip icon indicates threads with downloadable attachments.
+  - Clicking a subject shows the thread in the right panel.
+  - Each email in the thread is shown in a card, with sender, date, recipients, body, and downloadable attachments.
+  - Cards can be collapsed/expanded to show only sender and date.
+  - Emoji indicators (🖼️ for embedded images, 📎 for downloadable attachments) appear after the email date in each card.
+  - "Expand all" and "Collapse all" controls (with icons) are available in the thread header for quick navigation.
+  - The attachment count is a clickable link; clicking it expands a list of all attachments in the thread, each with a download link and an envelope emoji (✉️) that scrolls to the corresponding email card.
+  - Long strings (such as URLs) automatically wrap for better readability on narrow screens.
+  - Print/export to PDF hides the left column, header controls, and tooltips for clean output.

 ## Privacy & Security

 - All parsing is performed in memory only; no email content or attachments are written to disk on the server or client.